Marriage (Deen album)

 Marriage is the thirteenth studio album by Japanese Pop band Deen.
-It was released on 8 August 2012 under Ariola Japan.
+It was released on 8 August 2012 under the Ariola Japan label.

-Background
+Album

 The album consists of only one previously released single, Kokoro kara Kimi ga Suki ~Marriage~.
-This single, its coupling song, Ame ga Itsuka Agaruyouni and from Brand New Wings's coupling spmg Flower had received new arrangement under title Album mix.
+This single, its B-side, Ame ga Itsuka Agaruyouni and Flower, the B-side for the single Brand New Wing received new arrangements for this album under the sub-titles Album mix.

-In this album they collaborated with the famous Japanese novelist Shin Kibayashi who wrote for them lyrics (along with help of Shuuichi Ikeda) for four songs out of ten.
+For this album the band collaborated with the famous Japanese novelist Shin Kibayashi who wrote lyrics for them (with help of Shuuichi Ikeda) for four of the ten songs on the album.